films for the bucket – klaus telscher (1955–2024)

-“Telscher’s rich, original, witty, subtle, and partly cryptic work is characterized by a flair for deliberate technical imperfections, for the obsessive use of fragments of all kinds of music, and for eclectic references to the history of film and photography.
-His last film, La Reprise, appeared in 1995.
-Since 1996, Klaus Telscher has been confined to a wheelchair..“ (Noll Brinckmann)
+Christine N. Brinckmann: “Telscher’s rich, original, witty, subtle and partly cryptic work is characterised by a flair for deliberate technical imperfections, for the obsessive use of all kinds of music, and for eclectic references to he history of film and photography..”
+(Booklet accompanying the DVD edition Klaus Telscher, Das filmische Werk.
+Experimental Cinema, arsenal. institut für film und videokunst, filmgalerie451)

 Curated and introduced by Karola Gramann and Heide Schlüpmann.
-Many thanks to EMAF and Heide Schlüpmann for providing the analogue prints for this program.
+Many thanks to EMAF and the curators for providing the analogue prints for this program.
+With additional thanks to Christine N. Brinckmann, Mike Hoolboom and Ralph Sausmikat.

 Entwicklungsstücke (Development Pieces)